pytroll/satpy/RELEASING.md

 2. pull from repo
 3. run the unittests
 4. run `loghub`.
 Replace <github username> and <previous version> with proper values.
-To get the previous version run `git --tag` and select the most recent with highest version number.
+To get the previous version run `git tag` and select the most recent with highest version number.

 ```